 Mann’s artful jewelry, rich in allusions to art, science, and the charms of nature, certainly provide handsome adornment.
 But at the same time these bantam sculptures offer much more, inspiring the viewer to ruminate on the great imponderables of nature, life, and death and on their intersection with modern science.

-Dorothy Joiner, Lovick P. Corn Professor of Art History, LaGrange College, LaGrange GA 30240
+Dorothy Joiner is the Lovick P. Corn Professor of Art History, LaGrange College, LaGrange GA 30240

 email: bimann2@hotmail.com